Individual lessons are offered in piano, voice, guitar, violin, viola, cello, clarinet, flute, saxophone, trombone, trumpet and drum set/snare.

 Log in to your Iris Registration account (or create one) at the CMS private lessons link: http://appstate.irisregistration.com/Form/19CMS.
 The code 19CMS will also take you to the private lesson registration page.

 Need help?
-Check out the tutorial on how to create an Iris account or view a screenshot of the CMS registration page.
+Check out the tutorial on how to create an Iris account.
 You can also email Lisl Doughton, Program Manager, at email@example.com with general CMS questions, or Frances Keel (firstname.lastname@example.org) for help with using the Iris registration system.
+The end of the CMS year is Friday, July 31, 2020.
+All lessons must be completed by that date.

 Fees vary according to CMS faculty members’ training and experience.
 They are divided into three options: